-The Company intends to maintain this plan for eligible retired employees, but reserves the right to change or terminate the Plan at any time.
+The Company intends to maintain this plan for eligible retirees, but reserves the right to change or terminate the Plan at any time.
 This document is not a guarantee of benefits or an employment contract of any kind.

-If a retiree speaks a language other than English, he or she may contact the local human resource office to request help with translating or interpreting the contents of this document.
+If a retiree speaks a language other than English, he or she may contact the Benefits Department to request help with translating or interpreting the contents of this document.